Why is Intercity Transit redesigning its bus system?

 What do you mean my bus is “interlined”?

-An interline happens when a bus changes from one route to another during its trip, usually at a transit center or transfer hub.
+An interline is when a bus changes from one route to another during its trip, usually at a transit center or transfer hub.
 This means you can stay on the same bus even as it switches routes, making your trip easier and avoiding an extra transfer.
 Interlining helps the system run more efficiently while keeping trips convenient for passengers.
+There are a number of routes that are interlined in the new system.
+They include the following one-seat rides:

 How does replacing 5 routes (ONE, 62A, 62B, 41 and 48) with one (9X) make the system faster?